amazon-ion/ion-docs/docs/stringclob.md

 Escaped newlines are not replaced with any characters (_i.e._ the newline is removed).
-In addition, the following table describes the `string` escape sequences that have direct code point replacement for all strings.
+In addition, the following table describes the `string` escape sequences that have direct code point replacement for all quoted string and symbol forms.

 <table>
 <thead>